 Welcome to the “snowmobile capital of the Midwest”.
 Being a part of the Upper Michigan Peninsula, the town of Munising represents a great addition to our list of best Michigan winter cities to visit.
 Although we cannot say that moving because you love winter is one of the most common reasons people migrate, there will always be people that do it because of that.
-So, whether visiting or moving into Munising, you will have a great time, especially during the winter.
-The town is has a lot of waterfalls in the region, which make a great tourist attraction.
-In addition, the town has a humid continental climate, making summers cool or warm, and winters harsh.
+So, whether visiting or moving to Munising, you will have a great time, especially during the winter.
+The town is has a lot of waterfalls in the region, which makes a great tourist attraction.
+In addition, the town has a humid continental climate, making summers cool or warm and winters harsh.
 Furthermore, being on the Upper Peninsula affects the cold as well.

 The city of Holland is also on our list of the best Michigan winter cities to visit